 First, topping reduces the trees ability to make food.
-Trees require a large leaf surface area to provide food for maintenance and growth.
+Trees require a large leaf surface area to do photosynthesis which is how they generate energy for maintenance and growth.
 When a tree is topped, most of its food-making ability (leafy surface area) is removed, which cuts off its potential and lessens its reserves.*

 Second, topping stimulates undesirable “water spout” growth – dense, unattractive, upright branches that will vigorously regrow and permanently change the tree’s structure.*

-Third, topping leaves large wounds and injures bark.*
+Third, topping leaves large wounds and injures the tree.*

 Finally, topping disfigures trees and causes broom-like branch growth to replace the natural beauty and form of the tree.
 In fact, it is estimated that a topped tree reduces real estate values by 20-100%.*